AhmadDarawsheh/BazarcomStore/README.md

 Important factors :

-  1- Redis (caching package).
+  1- Redis (caching package). <br>
-  2- Load balancing using Round-Robin algorithms.
+  2- Load balancing using Round-Robin algorithms. <br>
-  3- frontend server using Commander and Readline packages to perform as CLI.
+  3- frontend server using Commander and Readline packages to perform as CLI. <br>
-  4- Axios package so server can communicate with each other.
+  4- Axios package so server can communicate with each other. <br>
-  5- nodemon package to run the backend servers.
+  5- nodemon package to run the backend servers. <br>